imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 10\. this

-**Question:** What the heck is `this` in JavaScript?
+**问题:** What the heck is `this` in JavaScript?

-**Answer:** At the time of execution of every function, JavaScript engine sets a property to the function called `this` which refer to the current execution context. `this` is always refer to an object and depends on how function is called.
+**答案:** At the time of execution of every function, JavaScript engine sets a property to the function called `this` which refer to the current execution context. `this` is always refer to an object and depends on how function is called.
 There are 7 different cases where the value of `this` varies.

 1. In the global context or inside a function this refers to the window object.
 2. Inside IIFE (immediate invoking function) if you use "use strict", value of this is undefined.
 To pass access window inside IIFE with "use strict", you have to pass this.